These five concepts will help you better understand your dog

 5. It’s normal for dogs to not always want new friends

-Maybe your dog adores you, a few other humans, and another pet or two — but they aren’t always looking to say hello to strangers on the street or romp through a crowded dog park.
-There’s nothing wrong with them (and there’s nothing wrong with you as their pet parent).
+Maybe your dog adores you, a few other humans, and another pet or two—but they aren’t always looking to say hello to strangers on the street or romp through a crowded dog park.
+There’s nothing wrong with them.
+(There’s nothing wrong with you as their pet parent, either.)

 Just because dogs are social mammals doesn’t mean they’re indiscriminately social with strangers.
 It’s normal for a domestic dog to just have a close-knit family group!
 This is how their canine ancestors functioned before domestication.